CCALITA/runlab/README.md

 This is a  C++20 + pybind11 implementation of the hybrid static/dynamic DAG
 engine described in `target.md`.
 It focuses on the three-layer split:

-- L1: static sender-based kernels in `include/runlab/kernels.hpp`
+- L1: static sender-based kernels in `include/runlab/kernel/kernels.hpp`
-- L2: dynamic graph runtime, type-erased tasks, and a blackboard in `include/runlab/runtime.hpp`
+- L2: dynamic graph runtime, type-erased tasks, and a blackboard in `include/runlab/engine/engine.hpp`
 - L3: Python DSL bindings in `bindings/pybind_module.cpp`
+- Vendored reflection helpers in `include/runlab/reflection/` (nlohmann/json, entt meta,
+  magic_enum headers)

 ## Build